60 min - $115

 NOTE: due to Covid-19, we recommend that if you are having any flu like and lung issues, to talk to your primary health care provider and follow local protocol.
 Do not come to the clinic.

-Registered Acupuncturist with the College of Traditional Chinese Medicine Practitioners and Acupuncturists of Ontario (R. Ac)
+Registered Traditional Chinese Medicine Practitioner (R. TCMP) and Acupuncturist (R. Ac) with the College of Traditional Chinese Medicine Practitioners and Acupuncturists of Ontario

 "Changing Your Pain Pathways" workshop, UHN Toronto Rehabilitation Institute